For the first time, researchers have shown how a key reproductive hormone suppresses follicle development and prevents ovulation in females.

 Massachusetts Has Mandatory Coverage for IVF

-State law in Massachusetts requires that insurance cover infertility diagnosis and treatment.
+State law in Massachusetts requires that insurance cover infertility diagnosis and treatment, however that doesn't mean every patient living or working in MA will be covered by this mandate.
 Coverage varies between companies, so it’s important to check with your insurance provider directly to learn about your exact coverage.
-That said, there are some limitations, but this generally means that the following procedures should be covered:
+There may be some limitations, but generally the following procedures should be covered if medically necessary:

 Note: MassHealth covers only the diagnosis and treatment of the underlying cause of infertility.
 There are no benefits for IUI or IVF services.

 Within New England, coverage for IVF treatment is also mandated in Connecticut and Rhode Island.
 The Resolve New England site has more information about mandated coverage.